dorbellprod/gapp/README.md

 4. Enter your app settings once again.
 Under *Keys and tokens*, (re)generate your Access Tokens to finalize the permission changes.
 5. You are officially pogging!
 ### Environment Variables
 Create a `.env` file in the master directory.
-With your Twitter app keys ready, enter them next to their respective variable name:
+With your Twitter app keys ready, enter each next to its respective variable name:
 ```
 API_KEY                 = your_api_key
 API_KEY_SECRET          = your_api_key_secret